Having a good extractor fan is essential in any modern bathroom, with piping hot showers and steamy baths more popular and accessible than ever.

 Buying a Bathroom Exhaust Fan – Things to Consider

 When deciding on which fan is right for you, the main consideration you should keep at the forefront of your mind is ultimately the size of your bathroom.
 You’ll want to know the fan you plump for is fit for purpose and can adequately ventilate your space.
 If you’re lucky enough to have a particularly large bathroom, you may want to consider investing in multiple fans to ensure better coverage across your square footage, rather than settle for a mammoth-sized main unit.

 No matter whether you’re looking to install your new extractor fan yourself or bring in outside help to get the job done, an easy installation is always welcome.
 When wiring a fan, you don’t want to worry about ripping apart ceilings or walls, for example.

 People often overlook the noise levels of exhaust fans until a unit has been fitted and it very quickly becomes a daily problem.
-Even someone who thinks a noisy operation is a fair trade off performance will no doubt end up eating their words in little time at all.
+Even someone who thinks a noisy operation is a fair trade off for performance will no doubt end up eating their words in little time at all.
 Noise is particularly important in households with multiple occupants, especially if routines aren’t in sync.
 If someone has to be up at 5 every morning and in the shower moments later, an exceptionally loud exhaust fan is going to rile a houseful of friends or family members looking to linger in bed for another few hours.

 There’s certainly a healthy range of options on the market, but after sifting back through our best bathroom fan shortlist, we think there’s a clear standout.
 The Xpelair C4TS Simply Silent Contour Extractor Fan has plenty of first-rate features and impressive functionality, but that whisper quiet motor and noise-suppressing technology really lets this one shine.
-There’s a great many extractor models on the market today promising close-to-silent showers, but that’s all too often balanced out by sub-par operation and extraction rates that leave a little to be desired.
+There are a great many extractor models on the market today promising close-to-silent showers, but that’s all too often balanced out by below-par operation and extraction rates that leave a little to be desired.
 You won’t find this kind of compromise bringing the Xpelair V4TS Simply Silent down.